 BOSTON (TheStreet) — As same-sex couples are increasingly being granted rights similar to those of traditional marriages, many will be at a comparative disadvantage as they enter retirement.

 The study by the Williams Institute at the UCLA School of Law says gays and lesbians will have less retirement income and fewer ways to pass savings on to their families after their death.
-Merrill Lynch, a unit of Bank of America (Stock Quoe: BAC), helped fund the report.
+Merrill Lynch, a unit of Bank of America

 A large share of same-sex couples will be entering retirement in the next two decades, just as states open marriage and civil-union laws.
 There are about 1.2 million gay people living with a same-sex partner in America, according to the most recent U.S. Census.